juanjoiie/Quality-Engineer-Test/README.md

 # Quality-Engineer-Test
 Repository created and shared for quality engineer position

-The project contains 5 Folders and 9 Files, most of them are generated during the job and transformations executions.
+Currently the repository contains 5 Folders and 11 Files, most of them are generated during the job and transformations executions.

 - The required files used for this process are:
 Source Files